goostengine/goost-docs/development/general_principles.rst

-If you think that GDScript is still too slow for your use cases, you may consider re-implementing a feature in Goost using C++ if you think that it will benefit other developers.
+If you think that GDScript is still too slow for your use cases, you may consider re-implementing a feature in Goost using C++ if you think that it will benefit other developers (see Usefulness criteria).
 The most common bottlenecks may be math operations, procedural generation etc.

+For instance, there are a lot of finite-state machine implementations which should be better implemented via script currently, as it may be difficult to implement a general-purpose implementation to suite most use cases.
+But if some parts are too slow, this could be optimized by creating general-purpose enough C++ data structures and algorithms to help you speed up computation.
+Again, those classes and methods should be useful to a decent percentage of developers using Goost.

 Reusability
 ~~~~~~~~~~~

+Some existing Goost classes and methods reuse existing Godot Engine
+functionality which are unavailable in the official builds (a feature may be
+deemed too corner case for it to be exposed by Godot Engine core developers).
+If
+there's some Godot feature which is inaccessible to scripting but nonetheless
+reachable through C++ code, that's a good opportunity to expose it via Goost.

 If you don't want to reinvent the wheel and you need to use a feature for which
 there's an existing C/C++ library which can be bundled as part of Goost, that's